 Where Baby Sharks Come From

 Shark matings are well-documented events in the wild or in captivity.
 Freshwater sharks breed differently.
 The rainbow shark and red-tailed shark rarely breed in captivity due to their aggression.
-Bala sharks can breed in their aquariums but are egg-layers who fertilize the eggs outside of their bodies.
+Bala sharks in their aquariums but are egg-layers who fertilize the eggs outside of their bodies.
 This puts the eggs at risk if other fish are in the same tank, even other balas, as the eggs will be eaten.
 Placing them in their own tanks to breed and removing the parents afterward makes for good husbandry.

 Baby Shark Habitats